XarkLabs/Xosera/README.md

 Planned Xosera features:

-* Two over-layed "planes" of video
+* Two over-layed "playfields" of video
 * Tile and Bit-mapped 16 and 256 color graphics modes
 * "Blitter" to accelerate copy and fill operations
 * At least one "cursor" sprite (and likely more)